cesar-bravo-m/VisualNovelCompanion/README.md

 ## Caveats

-There is vocabulary persistence yet.
+There is no vocabulary persistence yet.
 Export your lists to CSV or Anki after every play session.